Large Language Models for Travel Behavior Prediction

 \subsection{Conceptual framework}

 Given LLMs provide a generalized multitask solver, it is possible to use them as a predictor for people's travel behavior prediction.
 In this study, we propose two different frameworks to incorporate LLM.

 The ``(Input, Task)'' in Eq. \ref{eq_example1} is referred to as \textbf{prompt} in LLMs.
 The performance of LLMs for many tasks highly depends on the design of the prompt.
-We carefully design our prompts that include 1) task descriptions, 2) travel characteristics, 3) individual attributes, and 4) guides of thinking with domain knowledge.
+We carefully design our prompts that include 1) task descriptions, 2) structural data, 3) descriptive data, and 4) guides for thinking with domain knowledge.
 Details will be shown in Section \ref{sec_prompt}.

-The framework of the LLM-based travel behavior prediction is shown in Figure \ref{fig_framework}.
-Here we use the travel mode choice task and a travel purpose prediction task as the illustration examples.
+The frameworks of the LLM-based travel behavior prediction is shown in Figure \ref{fig_framework}.
+Here, we use a travel mode choice task and a travel purpose prediction task as the illustration examples.
 The input information will be organized and embedded into the prompt (i.e., prompt design).
 The prompt is fed into an LLM and outputs the prediction and associated reasons.
 It is worth noting that no supervised training step is needed.

 After processing of LLM, we may get two different outputs depending on which prediction framework we use.
 For direct prediction based on prompts, we will use text-generation LLM (e.g., GPT 3.5) and ask the model to generate the predicted results and reasons.
 In terms of using prompt embedding as features, we will get a hidden vector $\boldsymbol{h}_n$ from the LLM (e.g., text-embedding model \citep{openai_text_embedding_3_small} in the Open AI platform) for sample $n$.
 Then we train a supervised learning model (e.g., multinomial logit) using $\boldsymbol{h}_n$ as features, and use the trained model to predict the travel behavior.